 We have a travel fund.

-Nothing sounds worse to me than going on vacation and coming home to a giant bill.
-That’s why we save for our trips before we go.
 Creating a separate travel fund reduces the temptation to spend your travel money on something else.
 Plus, it’s fun to dream about your next trip as you watch it grow.